dmerejkowsky/blog/content/post/0075-let-s-build-chuck-norris-part-8-ios.md

 Since this is a bit tedious by hand, we'll use the [build_ios.py](https://github.com/dmerejkowsky/chucknorris/blob/master/cpp/ChuckNorris/ios_build.py) script. [^3]

-Now, instead of trying to build the ChuckNorrisBindings several times, oncce per architectures, (which is hard to do when using CocoaPods), we can use *fat libraries* instead.
+Now, instead of trying to build the ChuckNorrisBindings several times, once per architecture, (which is hard to do when using CocoaPods), we can use *fat libraries* instead.
 Fat libraries are just like regular libraries, except they can contain code for multiple architectures.

 So let's create a `nativelibs/universal` folder containing fat `liqsqlite3.a` and fat `libchucknorris.a` libraries: